Saturday, November 8, 2025

 Share

-Climate denial is alive and well on social media platforms like TikTok, Twitter, and Facebook.
+Climate denial is alive and well on social media platforms like TikTok, X, and Facebook.
 Can it be stopped?

-Back in April, TikTok vowed to do more to stop the climate misinformation that runs rife across its platform.
+In 2023, TikTok vowed to do more to stop the climate misinformation that runs rife across its platform.
 “Trust and authenticity fuel the creativity of TikTok — and we believe we have an important role to play in empowering informed climate discussions on our platform,” the social media juggernaut published in a statement.
 It pledged to “ramp up enforcement of a new climate change misinformation policy,” which would include content “denying the existence of climate change or the factors that contribute to it.”

-After the BBC alerted TikTok to its findings, it did remove numerous accounts, but the fact remains that climate denial videos still aren’t hard to find on the app.
+After the BBC alerted TikTok to its findings, the platform did remove numerous accounts, but the fact remains that climate denial videos still aren’t hard to find on the app.
 But what can TikTok and other social media platforms really do?
 And is it time to accept that this is all a game of whac-a-mole that can’t be won?

 man on phone